mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## Describe Component scanning

 Spring attacks automatic wiring from two angles:

-1. Component scanning—Spring automatically discovers beans to be created in the application context.
+1. **Component scanning** — Spring automatically discovers beans to be created in the application context.

-2. Autowiring—Spring automatically satisfies bean dependencies
+2. **Autowiring** — Spring automatically satisfies bean dependencies.

-3. In Spring Boot, automatic configuration has gone well **beyond** component scanning and autowiring.
+In Spring Boot, automatic configuration has gone well **beyond** component scanning and autowiring.

 Component scanning isn’t turned on by default. **To enable component scanning**:

 1. annotate a configuration class in your Spring application with the `@ComponentScan`.

 2. It works the same way as `<context:component-scan />` for XML.

-`@Configuration` classes are meta-annotated with `@Component`, so they are candidates for component-scanning!
+`@Configuration` classes are meta-annotated with `@Component`, so they are candidates for component-scanning.
+NB, it's not a sterotype tho!

 Filtering configuration can be added to the `@ComponentScan` annotation as to include or exclude certain classes.
   - **basePackages**